regulskimichal/docker-postgres-pg_dropcache/README.md

 This repository contains Docker image of Postgres from [official Docker repository](https://github.com/docker-library/postgres) with a [precompiled extension](https://github.com/zilder/pg_dropcache) which allows to flush a database buffers.

 ## Motivation
 By default, in PostgreSQL there is no built-in method to flush buffers.
-This image delivers a PostgreSQL with built-in extension which allows to flush a database buffers.
+This image delivers a PostgreSQL with built-in extension which allows to flush database buffers.

 ## Usage
 ### [Enabling extension](https://github.com/zilder/pg_dropcache):